 AP74/72: The Knight in Not-So-Shining Armor/The Journey Through Hell

 This course employs a thematic analysis of classical literature as the main vehicle to study rhetoric.
 In the first semester, students will examine knighthood as a metaphor for standards of nobility and examine the often paradoxical relationship between the inevitability of error and the need for an ideal of perfection.
 The second semester will focus on sources of human suffering, the quest for justice and the locus of evil.
 Students will be trained to heighten their critical thinking, reading skills, analysis of language, writing and ability to produce cogent arguments.
-Required summer reading: The Song of Roland (Burgess translation) and Cormack McCarthy’s The Road.
-Major works for the school year include Beowulf (Heaney translation), Geoffrey Chaucer’s The Canterbury Tales (Hieatt translation), William Shakespeare’s Othello and Macbeth, Dante Aligheri’s The Inferno (Ciardi translation), Christopher Marlowe’s Doctor Faustus and Joseph Conrad’s Heart of Darkness.
+Required summer reading: Homer's The Iliad (Fagles translation) and Cormack McCarthy’s The Road.
+Major works for the school year include Beowulf (Heaney translation), The Song of Roland (Burgess translation), Geoffrey Chaucer’s The Canterbury Tales (Hieatt translation), William Shakespeare’s Othello and Macbeth, Dante Aligheri’s The Inferno (Ciardi translation), Christopher Marlowe’s Doctor Faustus, Joseph Conrad’s Heart of Darkness and Truman Capote's In Cold Blood.
 Minor works (essays, short stories, poetry) will supplement major works.

 AP75/AP73: Twentieth-Century American Writers/Literature and Philosophy